angelozerr/tern.java/README.md

 Once that Tern Server is created you can use it in any context (Eclipse, Netbeans, etc). tern.java provides the capability to use
 Tern Server with Eclipse :

  * contentassist which uses tern.java.
-If you start the SWT [TernEditor](https://github.com/angelozerr/tern.java/blob/master/tern.eclipse.swt.samples/src/tern/eclipse/swt/samples/TernEditor.java) demo, you will contentassist available for Javascript :
+If you start the SWT [TernEditor](https://github.com/angelozerr/tern.java/blob/master/tern.eclipse.swt.samples/src/tern/eclipse/swt/samples/TernEditor.java) demo, you will see contentassist available for Javascript :

 ![SWT Tern Editor](https://github.com/angelozerr/tern.java/wiki/images/SWTTernEditor.png)